-The costs of providing program and other activities have been summarized in the statement of functional expenses.
+The costs of providing program and other activities have been summarized in the statements of functional expenses.
 Accordingly, certain costs have been allocated to the program services and management and general expenses benefited.
 Such allocations are determined by management on an equitable basis.

-Expense Method of Allocation

-Salaries Time and effort

-Pension plan 401(k) match Time and effort
+SalariesTime and effort401(k) employee benefit planTime and effortMedical, life & disability insuranceTime and effortPayroll taxesTime and effortPayroll feesTime and effortOther employee benefitsTime and effort

-Medical, life & disability insurance Time and effort
+Medical, life & disability insuranceTime and effortPayroll taxesTime and effortPayroll feesTime and effort

-Payroll taxes Time and effort
+Payroll taxesTime and effortPayroll feesTime and effort

 Payroll fees Time and effort

+5

 Other employee benefits Time and effort

 Professional services Time and effort

 Advertising and promotion Time and effort

 Office expenses Time and effort

 Occupancy Time and effort

 Travel Time and effort

 Events Time and effort

 Grants Time and effort

-Stipends Time and effort

-Other Direct allocation
+Stipends Direct allocation